Paliya: Place and symbols

-They are erected outskirt of villages and town mostly.
+They are erected on outskirts of villages and towns mostly.
 They are also erected near battlefield or place of death if they are dedicated to a warrior.
 Sometimes they are erected near temples or places of worship.
 Though they are found across India in various forms, they are commonly found in Saurashtra and Kutch region of Gujarat.
 They are also found in Sindh, Pakistan.

 The visible part of memorial stones are around two feet wide and three feet in height.
 The lower part is buried up to ten feet in ground.
 The top border are half-circle in early stones which are triangular in later stones.
 They are mostly of sandstone as they are easy to carve.
 Sometimes they are erected on pavilion and rarely deri, a shrine or Chhatri, a cenotaph is built over them when they belong to royal families.

 These memorials have three parts; the head with various types of symbols, middle has a person dedicated to whom the stone is erected and bottom having inscription which include name, place, event and time with some more information sometimes.
 The symbols in head always include sun and moon which symbolizes eternal glory.
 The stones erected after 17th century includes swastika and deepak and detailed decoration in backgrounds.
 The middle part includes human figure with variety of weapons, mounts, clothes and items.
 The lower part has inscription in language and style of the time.